-Alcohol is a highly addictive substance.
+Alcohol is a highly addictive substance and suddenly quitting drinking can lead to alcohol withdrawal symptoms.
 Thousands of lives are lost each year directly or indirectly due to alcoholism.
 When alcoholism arises, you will be unable to stop drinking without suffering from physical withdrawal symptoms.

 When your brain is constantly bombarded with alcohol, a number of chemical changes take place.
 Significantly, alcohol encourages the release of inhibitory neurotransmitters.
 These neurotransmitters cause everything to slow down.
 When alcohol consumption is abruptly ceased, the brain begins to re-adjust to normality.
 However, if this process is not managed by mediation, a number of potentially deadly withdrawal symptoms will arise.